-The Company had identified the following Risk areas.
+Your Company had identified the following Risk areas.

-- 1. Strong competition in all business segments - 2.
-Increase in the Raw material prices - 3.
-Lower margins in view of intense competition - 4.
-Sourcing - 5.
-Fluctuation in Foreign Exchange Rates - 6.
-Disruptive effect of COVID-19 pandemic on various factors viz. demand, supply chain disruptions, Employee Health & Wellness
+- 1. Strong competition in all business segments

+- 2. Increase in the Raw material prices

+- 3. Price pressure in view of intense competition

+- 4. Supply uncertainty of raw material

+- 5. Fluctuation in Foreign Exchange Rates